Big data: Sampling big data

 A research question that is asked about big data sets is whether it is necessary to look at the full data to draw certain conclusions about the properties of the data or if is a sample is good enough.
 The name big data itself contains a term related to size and this is an important characteristic of big data.
 But sampling enables the selection of right data points from within the larger data set to estimate the characteristics of the whole population.
 In manufacturing different types of sensory data such as acoustics, vibration, pressure, current, voltage, and controller data are available at short time intervals.
 To predict downtime it may not be necessary to look at all the data but a sample may be sufficient.
 Big data can be broken down by various data point categories such as demographic, psychographic, behavioral, and transactional data.
 With large sets of data points, marketers are able to create and use more customized segments of consumers for more strategic targeting.

-There has been some work done in sampling algorithms for big data.
-A theoretical formulation for sampling Twitter data has been developed.